 Are you stumped on what to do while stuck at home?
 The fear of getting COVID-19 sweepingly locked us inside our rooms.
 Consequently, the days of morning walks and afternoon tea parties turned into memories.

 In less than a year, life becomes mainly indoors.
 It’s therefore unsurprising that many find it challenging to maintain a routine.
-Sure, there are remote works to do.
+Sure, there are remote works to do like home tuition.
 And there are online classes to attend.
 But most days went on like smoke.
 Mealtimes come in randomly, and schedules become wobbly.

 This lack of consistent routines made the pandemic more challenging.
 Typically, our routines allow us to feel in control of our lives.
 They also give us a sense of purpose and accomplishment.
 When we go on with our days without definite plans, we’re likely to feel restless and unmotivated.

 Of course, this doesn’t mean you should immediately kickstart a well-detailed routine to cover the entire day.
 You can start by setting small goals at first.
 Having a consistent waking time can be a good start.
 Doing something you love at least once a day is also an excellent addition.
 Since you’re still stuck at home, you’ll also want to include physical activities to get your body moving.

 Eventually, these routines can help you get back on track.
 You’ll need to be a little more patient.